Leigh Stationers' Academy

-Stationers' Crown Woods Academy is a coeducational secondary school and sixth form with academy status, located in the Eltham area of the Royal Borough of Greenwich in London, England.
-The school is built upon the land that was formerly King Henry VIII's hunting grounds (hence 'Crown Woods').
+Leigh Stationers' Academy (formally Stationers’ Crown Woods Academy) is a coeducational secondary school and sixth form with academy status, located in the Eltham area of the Royal Borough of Greenwich in London, England.
+The school is built upon the land that was formerly King Henry VIII's hunting grounds (hence the name before September 2024 'Crown Woods').

 First known as Crown Woods School, the school was founded in 1958.
-It was reopened in new £50 million buildings designed by Nicholas Hare Architects in 2011 and was renamed Crown Woods College.
+It was reopened in new £48 million buildings designed by Nicholas Hare Architects in 2011 and was renamed Crown Woods College.
 In 2014 the school was renamed Stationers' Crown Woods Academy after the school gained academy status and joined the Leigh Academies Trust, the first Leigh academy outside Kent.
+In September 2024, the school was named Leigh Stationers' Academy.